EUROMAMMALS/eurodeer_db/documentation/eurodeer_user_guide.md

 ### <a name="Others"></a>Other Client Tools

 There are may other clients that can be easily connected with PostgreSQL.
-SOme examples are SAS, STATA, MS ACCESS, MS EXCEL, ArcGIS.
-Most of the functionalities offered by these commercial tools are covered by The open source tools listed above.
+Some examples are SAS, STATA, MS ACCESS, MS EXCEL, ArcGIS.
+Most of the functionalities offered by these commercial tools are covered by the open source tools listed above.
 If you are used to deal with data with other tools, you can check the software specific documentation about how to connect with a PostgreSQL/PostGIS database.